brandonsyc/moomath/README.md

 Polyrhythm: animation, more sounds, gui, etc.
 ## General
 Make a more modern look, whitespace is key

+Write bios for about page

+Create cantact email
 ## Wish List
 Add JS pagination for article hubs